 Superior Capsular Reconstruction has been shown to be quite effective at restoring mobility and improving function in patients affected by an “irreparable” rotator cuff tear.
 Following this rotator cuff surgery technique, patients will be required to wear a sling or similar device for a predetermined amount of time.
 Dr. Provencher will also prescribe a very detailed and individualized physical therapy program to strengthen the repaired shoulder joint and allow for a quick return to full function.

-For more resources on Superior Capsular Reconstruction surgery, or to determine if you are a candidate for Superior Capsular Reconstruction surgery, please contact Dr. Matthew Provencher, orthopedic shoulder specialist in the greater Vail, Aspen and Denver, Colorado
+For more resources on Superior Capsular Reconstruction surgery, or to determine if you are a candidate for this form of rotator cuff surgery, please contact Dr. Matthew Provencher, orthopedic shoulder surgeon in the Vail, Aspen and Denver, Colorado area.